Royal intermarriage: Korea

-The Silla Kingdom had a practice that limited the succession to the throne to members of the seonggol, or "sacred bone", rank.
+Silla had a practice that limited the succession to the throne to members of the seonggol (or "sacred bone") rank.
 To maintain their "sacred bone" rank, members of this caste often intermarried with one another in the same fashion that European royals intermarried to maintain a "pure" royal pedigree.

-The Goryeo dynasty had a history of incestuous marriage within the royal family in its early years, starting from Gwangjong, the fourth king, who married his half-sister Queen Daemok.
-To avoid scandals, the female members of the dynasty would be ceremonially adopted by their maternal families after birth.
-This practice of dynastic incest ended with the overthrow of Queen Heonae, the mother of Mokjong, the seventh king, after she attempted to seize the throne for herself and her illegitimate sons by placing these sons as Mokjong's heir, only to be foiled by a coup masterminded by the Goryeo general Kang Cho.

-After the Second Manchu invasion of Korea, Joseon Korea was forced to give several of their royal princesses as concubines to the Qing Manchu regent Prince Dorgon.
-In 1650, Dorgon married the Korean Princess Uisun (義順).
-She was a collateral branch of the Korean royal family, and daughter of Yi Gae-yun (李愷胤).
+After the Qing invasion, Joseon was forced to give several of their princesses as concubines to the Qing regent Dorgon.
+In 1650, Dorgon married the Princess Uisun.
+She was from a collateral branch of the royal family, a daughter of Yi Gae-yun (李愷胤).
 Dorgon married two Korean princesses at Lianshan.

 Japan

-The Japanese may not have seen intermarriage between them and the royal dynasties of the Korean Empire damaging to their prestige either.
-According to the Shoku Nihongi, an imperially commissioned record of Japanese history completed in 797, Emperor Kanmu who ruled from 781 to 806 was the son of a Korean concubine, Takano no Niigasa, who was descended from King Muryeong of Baekje, one of the Three Kingdoms of Korea.
+The Japanese may not have seen intermarriage between them and the imperial famiy of Korea as damaging to their prestige either.
+According to the Shoku Nihongi, an imperially commissioned record of Japanese history completed in 797, Emperor Kanmu was the son of a Korean concubine, Takano no Niigasa, who was descended from King Muryeong of Baekje (one of the Three Kingdoms of Korea).

-In 1920, Crown Prince Yi Un of Korea married Princess Masako of Nashimoto and, in May 1931, Yi Geon, grandson of Gojong of Korea, was married to Matsudaira Yosiko, a cousin of Princess Masako.
-The Japanese saw these marriages as a way to secure their colonial rule of Korea and introduce Japanese blood in to the Korean royal House of Yi.
+In 1920, Crown Prince Un married Princess Masako of Nashimoto and, in May 1931, Yi Geon, a grandson of Gojong of Korea, was married to Matsudaira Yosiko, a cousin of Princess Masako.
+The Japanese saw these marriages as a way to secure their colonial rule over Korea and introduce Japanese blood into the Korean House of Yi.